Kursaal is an installment tale which is part of a regular challenge involving the use of three given prompts

 Chief Constable Twittering was a martyr to acrophobia, but when Isabel la Gaya suggested a balloon ride (the Kursaal's triumphant emulation of the Montgolfier hot-air creation), masculine vanity dictated only a weak protest.

 UP AND AWAY (Episode 61)

 The higher the ascent, the whiter Twittering's knuckles gripping the basket's perimeter.
-Isabella entwined elegant fingers around ropes securing the swaying gondola to the overhead balloon.
+Isabel entwined elegant fingers around ropes securing the swaying gondola to the overhead balloon.
 The ties were slender as a camisole's spaghetti straps.

 She raised a quizzical eyebrow.

 "Ever ponder the exciting prospect of defying gravity, Chief Constable?"